The best Windows keyboard shortcuts (PDF free download)

 • Windows + Escape - Closes Magnifier.

-• Windows + H - Makes Windows 10 enter in dictation mode, so that you can enter text easier, by simply speaking.
+• Windows + H - Makes Windows enter dictation mode, so that you can enter text easier by simply speaking.
 This feature only works for the English (US) language.

-If you like using keyboard shortcuts to work with your Windows 10 machines, you might want to keep a list of them close by, at least until you learn them all.
-To help you out, we created a PDF document that lists all of the keyboard shortcuts from this article, in a table.
-You can download it from here: Keyboard shortcuts for Windows 10, by Digital Citizen.
+If you like using keyboard shortcuts to work with your Windows machines, you might want to keep a list of them close by, at least until you learn them all.
+To help you, I created a PDF document listing all of the keyboard shortcuts from this article in a table.
+You can download it here: Windows shortcut keys PDF free download.

 PDF with keyboard shortcuts for Windows 10